MosesChoka/Twitter-Analysis-SafariRally/README.md

 # Twitter-Analysis-SafariRally
-<p> This project aims at finding insight on the Safari Rally event from tweets.
-In order to generate some insights, I scraped some data from Twitter and used them for analysis.
-Python has libraries that enable us to scrape data from twitter.
+<p> The goal of this project is to glean information about the Safari Rally from tweets.
+I scraped some data from Twitter and used it for analysis to generate some insights.
+Python libraries allow us to scrape data from Twitter.
 </p>
 <p> The libraries used included </p>
 <ul>